enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators.md

 Short reminder:

-Let's say we have this pokémon(document).
+Let's say we have this pokémon document.
 ```javascript
 {
   "_id": ObjectId("5d9d8a6a0b24990f19398209"),